EIG-Research/AI-unemployment/README.md

 # All Quiet on the AI Front

-This repository contains the data and code to generate estimates in "All Quiet on the AI Front" analysis [link], and the accompanying Agglomerations post [link].
+This repository contains the data and code to generate estimates in "AI and Jobs: The Final Word (Until the Next One)" analysis [link], and the accompanying Agglomerations post [link].
 Accurate as of time of publication, [date of publication].
 Contact sarah@eig.org with any questions.

 To run, download the data from the accompanying data from [dropbox](https://www.dropbox.com/scl/fo/34xtxjwatomz5vlgzwj5j/AJSUajyhLOZgaXk5I32TJoM?rlkey=9wxaewm3whxmtsqmxs36sqslo&st=lbt2r4ml&dl=0) into the /data/1raw folder.
 Intermediate data will be stored in /data/2wrangled, and final charts will be stored in /data/3final.